top of page

 This is the first in a three episode series connected to concepts that intersect with theatre dybbuk's most recent theatrical work, The Merchant of Venice (Annotated), or In Sooth I Know Not Why I Am So Sad.
 That production combines text from Shakespeare's The Merchant of Venice with Elizabethan history and news from 2020 to the present.
 In doing so, it seeks to illuminate how, during times of upheaval, some people may place blame for their anxieties on an “other."

-Read the transcription for "The Merchant of Venice: Ghetto."
+Read the transcript for "The Merchant of Venice: Ghetto."

 THE TEAM